 - Must not be on any academic or judicial probation

 - For University Council representatives, candidates must be currently enrolled in the college for which they are a candidate

-Other overall duties include:
+Additional overall duties include:

-- Attending all the meetings of the Board, Council, Commissions and College Councils the student leader serves
+- Attending all the meetings of the Board, Council, Commissions and College Councils the student leader serves.

-- Attend a cultural event of a group other than one the student leader identifies with
+- Attend a meeting of a recognized student organization other than one the student leader is a member and at minimum, once a semester, attend a cultural event of a group other than one the student leader identifies with

 - Complete SOCIA training